 Become trained leaders through workshops and educational opportunities offered at the county, state and even the national level.
 The County Extension Agent regularly conducts “leader training” for club members, who, in turn, present the lesson to their respective club members.

-Attend District, and State Conferences where they meet people from other locales with a common interest in strengthening families.
+Attend District, and State Conferences where they meet people from other locations with a common interest in strengthening families.
 Workshops and educational seminars are presented at these events.

 Community Service.
 Extension Education Association members are interested in improving the life of all families in the community.
 Clubs and individuals have their own favorite projects.